prettier/prettier-eslint-cli/README.md

 argument `--pretter-last`, it will run `eslint --fix` first, then `prettier`.
 This allows you to use `eslint` to look for bugs and/or bad practices, and use `prettier` to enforce code style.

+#### --prettier

+Passes prettier configuration options to prettier-eslint, such as `trailingComma` or `singleQuote`, using the dot-notation.

+For example: `prettier-eslint --prettier.trailing-comma es5`

+The options supported are the same as [prettier-eslint](https://github.com/prettier/prettier-eslint#prettieroptions-object)

 ## Related

 - [prettier-eslint](https://github.com/prettier/prettier-eslint) - the core package